Website, privacy and legal

 vcoss.org.au was originally designed and built by the good folk at Melbourne creative studio Gozer.

 This site is compliant to the WCAG 2.0 accessibility standard.
-Thanks also to Natasha from the Disability Advocacy Resource Unit for giving the site a ‘test drive’ prior to launch.

 Some icons and buttons have been made by Freepik and sourced from www.flaticon.com.